datahubio/datarich-demo/tutorials/datarich-tutorial.md

-# Tutorial 1: Publishing DataRich Documents on DataHub
+# Tutorial 1: Publish data-rich stories with DataHub

 Hi, welcome to DataHub.
 In this tutorial, we are going to cover the basics of creating and publishing DataRich documents.